 Your doctor will explain the reason for the procedure and what it involves.
 If you have any additional questions, ask anyone on staff at any time.

-Pediatric urology is offered at MetroHealth by urologists from Cleveland Clinic Children's.
+Pediatric urology is offered at MetroHealth by urologists from UH Rainbow Babies and Children's Hospital.
 They specialize in the following conditions:

 - Congenital anomalies (birth defects) of the genitalia in boys and girls and the upper and lower urinary tract